 Upon written approval the requesting individual or entity must adhere to the following guidelines in addition to the applicable conditions listed in Section III.
 E:

 - The activity must be held in the following designated areas, unless otherwise specified:

-- Roane County Campus—Outside area as designated by the Executive Vice President for Business and Finance--At least fifteen feet from the sidewalk on the lawn near the bell tower where the sidewalks from the library and the student parking lot intersect.
+- Roane County Campus—Outside area as designated by the VP for Business and Finance--At least fifteen feet from the sidewalk on the lawn near the bell tower where the sidewalks from the library and the student parking lot intersect.

 - Participants in the activity must remain in the designated area.